patrickdean/homegame/03-player-agreement.md

 ## Narrate failure

-The players will narrate their skill check failures
+The players will narrate their skill check failures.
+When the player makes the roll, the DM describe the result and the player will get to describe how it happened.
+This should prevent situations where a character trips and falls, shattering a priceless Ming vase even thought said character has +14 Stealth.

 ## Loot Distribution